ADPKD Centers of Excellence Program

 - Transplant surgeons

-Core personnel at a Partner Clinic will include, at a minimum, a nephrologist interested in specialized management of ADPKD.
+Core personnel at a Partner Clinic or Pediatric Clinic will include, at a minimum, a nephrologist interested in specialized management of ADPKD.

 In addition, Clinics in the ADPKD COE program will be required to participate in the following: